What Is Doxorubicin?

-Doxorubicin is one of the most commonly used chemotherapeutic agents to treat mesothelioma patients and among the most studied.
-Doxorubicin is approved by the U.S. Food and Drug Administration (FDA) for use in a number of cancers, including breast cancer and lung cancer, and its benefits continue to be researched in mesothelioma.
+Doxorubicin was approved by the U.S. Food and Drug Administration (FDA) in 1995 and is used to treat a number of cancers, including breast cancer and lung cancer.

 Doxorubicin is administered intravenously.
 The duration of administration and the dosage will depend upon whether it is combined with another chemotherapy drug.